Susan Cunliffe-Lister, Baroness Masham of Ilton

-Susan Lilian Primrose Cunliffe-Lister, Countess of Swinton, Baroness Masham of Ilton, DL (née Sinclair; 14 April 1935 – 12 March 2023) was a British crossbench member of the House of Lords, disability campaigner and Paralympic athlete.
+Susan Lilian Primrose Cunliffe-Lister, Countess of Swinton, Lady Masham of Ilton, DL (née Sinclair; 14 April 1935 – 12 March 2023) was a British crossbench member of the House of Lords, disability campaigner and Paralympic athlete.
+She was the founder and life-long president of the Spinal Injuries Association.
 She was Vice President of the Snowdon Trust, founded by the Earl of Snowdon, which provides grants and scholarships for students with disabilities.
 Her 53 years' membership of the House of Lords was the longest of any female peer.

 Personal life

 Susan Sinclair was born on 14 April 1935, as the daughter of Major Sir Ronald Sinclair, 8th Baronet.
 She was educated at Heathfield School and London Polytechnic (the Royal Polytechnic Institution).

 In 1959 she married David Cunliffe-Lister, Lord Masham (1937–2006), who became Earl of Swinton in 1972.
 By this marriage, she became entitled to the honorifics Lady Masham, and, later, Countess of Swinton.
-She was created a life peer in 1970 as the Baroness Masham of Ilton, of Masham in the North Riding of the County of York.
+She was created a life peer in the House of Lords in 1970 as the Baroness Masham of Ilton, of Masham in the North Riding of the County of York.

 She was a prominent Roman Catholic convert and a patron of the Margaret Beaufort Institute of Theology.

 She and her husband (who died in 2006) adopted two children, Clare and Jessie.

-She died on 12 March 2023, at the age of 87.
+She died on 12 March 2023 at Friarage Hospital, Northallerton.
+She was 87.
+A memorial service was held at Westminster Cathedral.

 Disability campaigner

-Cunliffe-Lister was disabled in a riding accident in 1958, and subsequently became a champion for causes related to disability.
+Cunliffe-Lister sustained spinal cord injuries in 1958 in a riding accident, becoming paraplegic when she was 22 years old.
+Her rehabilitation took place at Stoke Mandeville Hospital, where she met Sir Ludwig Guttmann, the founder of the Paralympic movement.

+In 1974 she founded the Spinal Injuries Association an organisation which supports and advocates for spinal cord injured people.
+She was the life-long President.

 She was the subject of This Is Your Life in February 1976 when she was surprised by Eamonn Andrews in the foyer of the De Vere hotel in Kensington, London.

 Cunliffe-Lister was an active member of the House of Lords, where she continued to be known as the Baroness Masham of Ilton, a title she held in her own right.
-She took a particular interest in issues surrounding disability, health and penal reform.
+In 1970 she was the youngest Life peer and became the longest running female peer with 53 years of service.
+She took a particular interest in disability rights, accessible public transport and accommodation, the added cost of living, rehabilitation, health including HIV/AIDs and Long Covid, and penal reform.

 She opened the factory for Nordis Signs, part of the Kier Group, in Northampton, which employs a majority-disabled workforce.
 She continued to run the Masham Riding Centre in Masham, North Yorkshire until her death.
+Cunliffe-Lister was a longtime supporter of the charity Disability Action Yorkshire, becoming Patron in 2011.

+Baroness Masham was President of the Chartered Society of Physiotherapy from 1975 to 1982.
 In 2011, she was awarded an Honorary Fellowship by the Royal College of Nursing.

-Cunliffe-Lister was a longtime supporter of the charity Disability Action Yorkshire, becoming Patron in 2011.

-Cunliffe-Lister was the founder of the Spinal Injuries Association, of which she was president.